 Where will she find that much money?
 Dinah should begin by finding out about any existing plans she may have through past or present employers.
 Even if she doesn't have any private company pension, she'll be eligible for social security.
-To find out how much she'll receive call the Social Security Administration at 800-772-1213.
-Ask for the Personal Earnings and Benefit Estimate Statement.
+To find out how much she'll receive, she can use this tool that will help her determine at what age she can receive her maximum Socail Security benefit.

 Once Dinah has some idea of how much income she'll need and what's already available she can calculate how much additional she'll need to provide.
 For illustration, let's assume that she'll need an extra $10,000 in income each year.

 How much will she need to save to get that income?
 We could go through a lot of discussion and complicated formulas.
 Whole books have been written on just this subject.
 But for our purposes, I'd assume that Dinah should be able to safely get about 7% in income from her savings each year.
 That's a realistic, conservative long-term rate.

 To find out how much savings will be required to generate the income, just divide the income desired ($10,000) by the rate of return (7% or 0.07).
 In this case Dinah would need about $143,000 to produce $10,000 in income each year after retirement if it earned 7%.

 So how does Dinah begin to save that much money?
 Much of what she'll need to do is the same as if she were beginning any saving program.